 After 16 years and 3 convictions, an international tribunal closes down in Cambodia

-PHNOM PENH, Cambodia — An international court convened in Cambodia to judge the brutalities of the Khmer Rouge regime that caused the deaths of an estimated 1.7 million people in the 1970s ends its work Thursday after spending $337 million and 16 years to convict just three men of crimes.
+PHNOM PENH, Cambodia — The international court convened in Cambodia to judge the Khmer Rouge for its brutal 1970s rule ended its work Thursday after spending $337 million and 16 years to convict just three men of crimes after the regime cause the deaths of an estimated 1.7 million people.

-In what was set to be its final session, the U.N.-assisted tribunal began issuing its ruling on an appeal by Khieu Samphan, the last surviving leader of the Khmer Rouge government that ruled Cambodia from 1975-79.
-He was convicted in 2018 of genocide, crimes against humanity and war crimes and sentenced to life in prison.
+In its final session, the U.N.-assisted tribunal rejected an appeal by Khieu Samphan, the last surviving leader of the Khmer Rouge government that ruled Cambodia from 1975-79.
+It reaffirmed the life sentence he received after being convicted in 2018 of genocide, crimes against humanity and war crimes.

+Busloads of ordinary Cambodians turned up to watch the final proceedings of a tribunal that had sought to bring justice, accountability and explanations for the crimes.
+Many of those attending Thursday's session lived through the Khmer Rouge terror, including survivors Bou Meng and Chum Mey, who had given evidence at the tribunal over the years.

-He appeared in court in a white windbreaker, wearing a face mask and listening to the proceedings on a pair of headphones.
-Seven judges were in attendance.
+Khieu Samphan, sitting in a wheelchair and wearing a white windbreaker and a face mask, listened to the proceedings on headphones.

 "No matter what you decide, I will die in prison," Khieu Samphan said in his final statement of appeal to the court last year.
 "I will die always remembering the suffering of my Cambodian people.
 I will die seeing that I am alone in front of you.
 I am judged symbolically rather than by my actual deeds as an individual."

-In his appeal, he alleged the court made errors in legal procedures and interpretation and acted unfairly.
+His appeal alleged the court made errors in legal procedures and interpretation and acted unfairly, making objections to more than 1,800 points.

 But the court noted Thursday that his appeal did not directly question the facts of the case as presented in court.
-It ruled point by point on the arguments raised by Khieu Samphan, rejecting virtually all and saying its final judgment of several hundred page would be official when it is published.
+It rejected almost all arguments raised by Khieu Samphan, acknowledging an error and reversing its ruling on one minor count.
+The court said it found the vast majority of Khieu Samphan's arguments "unfounded," and that many were "alternative interpretations of the evidence."

 His co-defendant Nuon Chea, the Khmer Rouge's No. 2 leader and chief ideologist, was convicted twice and received the same life sentence.
 Nuon Chea died in 2019 at age 93.